 In America around the turn of the last century even seeing an ankle was sexy because they were always covered.
 In some old family photos one of my grandmothers is pulling her skirt up above her ankle to look scandalously sexy.
 I couldn’t even comprehend what she was doing until someone explained.

 Covering is captivating.
 If you see the same thing all the time, it’s no big deal.

-We always hear that men are visual.
+We always hear that “men are visual” (but that women are not).
 This isn’t based in biology.
 Men learn to become visual, while hetero women are left with nothing acceptable to look at.
 Culturally, we don’t sexualize the male body.

 The fetish feels real enough, but then, much of what is learned feels biological.